tomaskrupka/Lux-ai-2021/simple/Workflow/Algorithms.md

 - Build sustainably (avoid dying of cities).

 ## Operations
+Operations are bound to specific actions taking place.
+That includes specific workers.
+Therefore, each operation takes game_state as input and produces game_state as output.

+When assigning actions to workers and cities (thus removing these from the pool of available resources), operations follow hardcoded rules.

 - develop existing city (e.g. to secure a cluster)
 - start new city
 - refuel city